 #10 Michigan 4, Delaware 1

-Marcia Pankratz is in her 16th overall season as head coach of the University of Michigan field hockey program -- and seventh year in her current second stint, returning to the reigns as head coach on Jan.
+Marcia Pankratz is in her 17th overall season as head coach of the University of Michigan field hockey program -- and eighth year in her current second stint, returning to the reigns as head coach on Jan.
 15, 2009, after a brief hiatus from coaching.
 Pankratz previously served as the Wolverines' head coach for nine seasons (1996-2004) and led U-M to the 2001 NCAA title -- the first by a women's team in the history of Michigan athletics.

 Pankratz, who has also guided Michigan to seven Big Ten regular-season titles during her tenure, recently led the Wolverines to back-to-back league crowns in 2010 and 2011.
 The team captured the conference regular-season title outright in 2011, earning Pankratz her second straight Big Ten Coach of the Year honor and fifth overall conference award, and advanced to the quarterfinal round of the NCAA Tournament for the first time since 2007.
 In 2010, Michigan earned a share of the Big Ten regular-season crown and claimed the Big Ten Tournament title.
 The 2010 Wolverines, featuring three NFHCA All-Americans, boasted an eight-game turnaround in the win column from 2009 and had six wins over top-20 opponents, including three top-10 victories.